 By Holly Honeycutt

 Ceilings may be an afterthought when working on décor and home improvement projects, but the right ceiling cover can greatly improve the look of a room.
-Choose from tile, planks and metal, available in suspended ceiling systems, or glue- or staple-on products.
+Choose from ceiling options such as tile, planks and metal, available in suspended ceiling systems, or glue- or staple-on products.

 Do You Need a Ceiling Cover?